United Way of Central Kentucky Works to Reduce Poverty Through Education

 Contact: Kathy King

-In 2016-2017 UWCK invested over $270,000 in programs that provide early learning opportunities, supportive relationships, an educational experiences for at-risk children.
+In 2017-2018 United Way of Central Kentucky invested over $322,000 in programs that provide early learning opportunities, supportive relationships, an educational experiences for at-risk children.